+Downtown Pittsburgh still has considerable economic influence and occupies 25th place in the country in terms of jobs in an urban core.
 The city also has a number of community leaders who advocate economic justice and fair investment practices, as well as efforts to revitalize communities in Pennsylvania and Allegheny County.
 Similarly, there is the Pittsburgh Economic Development Corporation (PEDC), an initiative to ensure that all neighborhoods in downtown Pittsburgh can participate in the region's knowledge-based economy.

-This is a triangular tract formed by the confluence of the Allegheny and Monongahela rivers that make up the Ohio River.
+The Golden Triangle is a triangular tract formed by the confluence of the Allegheny and Monongahela rivers that make up the Ohio River.
 The district was founded in the early 1980s and is the result of a group of Pittsburgh managers now run by a Cultural Trust.